robotics-crash-course/rccdocs.github.io/pages/micropython_guides/1-funwithREPL.md

 >>> pi = 3.14159
 >>> e = 2.718
 ```
-Now lets challenge our pico with some tough math:
+Now lets challenge our Pico with some tough math:
 ```
 >>> print(pi*e)
 ```